swiftlang/swift-evolution/proposals/NNNN-implicit-self-explicit-capture.md

 ## Proposed solution

-Allow the use of implicit `self` when it appears in the closure's capture list.
+First, allow the use of implicit `self` when it appears in the closure's capture list.
 The above code could then be written as:

 ```swift
 execute { [self] in